mg126e/Project_Backend/design/functional_design.md

            - `isActive`: Boolean
    - **Actions:**
        - `createProfile(user: User): ()`
-           - *Requires:* No profile for the given user already exists. `location` must be provided.
+           - *Requires:* No profile for the given user already exists.
            - *Effects:* Creates a new user profile record for the given user with no initial display name, profile image, location, bio, or tags.
 The profile is not active (not visible to others) until all required fields are filled out.
        - `setActive(user: User): ()`
            - *Requires:* The user exists in the set of users.
 All required fields (displayname, profileImage, bio, location, and all required tags) must be filled out.